seborama/govcr/README.md

 As objects cannot be created by name at runtime in Go, rather than re-create the original error object, *govcr* creates a standard error object with an error string made of both the `ErrType` and `ErrMsg`.

 In practice, the implication depends on how much you care about the error type.
 If all you need to know is that an error occurred, you won't mind this limitation.
 However, if you need to know exactly what error happened, you will find this annoying.

-In a future release, support for common error (network down) could be implemented, if there is appetite for it.
+Mitigation: support for common error (network down) has been implemented.
+More error types can be implemented, if there is appetite for it.